Learning to Defer in Congested Systems: The AI-Human Interplay: BACID with Learning: Optimism and Selective Sampling

 \begin{lemma} The expected Lagrangian of $\bacidol$ upper bounds the idiosyncrasy loss by:

 \end{lemma} We next bound the right hand side of Lemma~\ref{lem:bacidol-idio-lag}.
-By Lemma~\ref{lem:lagrang-bacid}, we know how to bound this quantity when admission and scheduling decisions are made according to \textsc{BACID}, i.e., $A_k^{\bacid}(t) = \indic{\beta r_k\ell_k \geq Q_k(t)}\Lambda_k(t)$ and $\psi_k^{\bacid}(t) = \indic{k = \arg\max_{k' \in \set{K}} \mu_k Q_k(t)}$.
+By Lemma~\ref{lem:lagrang-bacid}, we know how to bound this quantity when admission and scheduling decisions are made according to \textsc{BACID}, i.e., $A_k^{\bacid}(t) = \indic{\beta \ell_k \geq Q_k(t)}\Lambda_k(t)$ and $\psi_k^{\bacid}(t) = \indic{k = \arg\max_{k' \in \set{K}} \mu_{k'} Q_{k'}(t)}$.
 To bound the Lagrangian under $\bacidol$, we connect it to its analogue under $\bacid$ via the \emph{regret in Lagrangian}:

 Our second challenge is to upper bound the regret in admission $\textsc{RegA}(T)$.
-Unlike $\bacid$ which admits based on the ground-truth per-period idiosyncrasy loss $r_k$, $\bacidol$ uses the optimistic estimation $\bar{r}_k(t)$.
-Unlike works in bandits with knapsacks, the following lemma also needs to account for the endogenous queueing delay in label acquisition (proof in Appendix~\ref{app:lem-bacidol-rega}).
+This regret arises because, unlike $\bacid$ which admits based on the ground-truth per-period idiosyncrasy loss $\ell_k$, $\bacidol$ uses the optimistic estimation $\bar{\ell}_k(t)$.
+Different from works in bandits with knapsacks, to upper bound this regret, the following lemma also needs to account for the endogenous queueing delay in label acquisition.
+The proof in Appendix~\ref{app:lem-bacidol-rega} addresses this challenge by connecting the number of unobserved labels with the queue length of the system and using the fact that the queue length is always bounded under our admission decisions.